 1. Mendini 5 Drum Set

 This Mendini 5-piece drum kit is one of the most popular junior drum sets for kids.
 The affordable price mixed with a decent overall quality makes such a perfect combination.
 Thanks to a small 16”x 11” bass drum, this kit sits pretty low, so it is perfect for any children under 5 feet.

 The sound and overall quality of this kit is quite good.
 Of course, you can’t expect miracles, but there is really nothing to complain about snare and toms.
 On the other hand, the cymbals and hi-hats aren’t that good, but that is a common issue of all junior drums.

 The drum set is very affordable.
-This is a 5-piece kit, which includes everything you need to get started, including drumsticks and a height-adjustable drum throne.
+This is a 5-piece drum kit, which includes everything you need to get started, including drumsticks and a height-adjustable drum throne.

 2. Mendini 3 Drum Set

 The Mendini 3-piece set includes an 11-inch bass drum, tom, and snare, as well as an 8-inch cymbal.
 Drum sticks and an adjustable drum throne are included as well.
-This is a smaller kit 3-piece configuration, so it is for younger children, and it comes at a very affordable price.
+This is a smaller kit 3 piece drum set, so it is for younger children, and it comes at a very affordable price.